 18. “The time Mintos will be regulated, Notes will replace the current agreement if I understand well.
 Will Notes be like bonds in the stock market?
 If a company that has issued a Note goes bankrupt, will my money be protected from any government authority?
 Will Mintos work like a stock exchange for these notes?”

-Mintos will be acting as an Investment Firm managing the trading platform (marketplace), where trades, operations, and the holding of Notes will take place, having more or less the same functionality as it is now.
+Mintos will be acting as an investment firm managing the trading platform (marketplace), where trades, operations, and the holding of Notes will take place (more or less the same role Mintos had before).
 If the Notes issuer, a Mintos group company, becomes insolvent, this means the event of default of Notes under its terms.
 The appointed receiver will manage assets and debts of the issuer within the insolvency procedure, so the receiver will continue to collect due sums from the lending companies (loan issuers) under the acquired claims (loan receivables) and pay them to the Noteholders on a limited recourse basis.
 Notes will constitute general, direct, and unsecured obligations of the private issuer, which means no third party, including any governmental authority, has guaranteed their performance.

 19. “If the issuer of a Note defaults, for example here in Greece if a bond defaults you will be protected by the government for 30 000 per person at each Investment Firm.
 That means that if a bond here in Greece defaults and costs 30 000 you will take all your sum back.
 Is that the same with these Notes?”

-For investors who operate on Mintos via legal entities, a LEI code will be required to buy or sell Notes after Mintos becomes a regulated marketplace, similar to trading other securities.
-We will consider the possibility to introduce a LEI code allocation service provider to make this process easier and smoother for investors.
+For investors who operate on Mintos via legal entities, a LEI code will not be required to buy or sell Notes.
+If Mintos decides to offer other investment opportunities, such as ETFs, legal entities will need a LEI code to invest.
 For more information on LEI codes, please see ESMA information.

 Investors should remember that underlying risks of investing in Notes will still remain the same, as always.